Skip to Main Content

 5. Be prompt with expense reports

 File your expense reports on time.
 It will be easier for your employer to stay on top of paying the card in a timely way if you provide the information the accounts payable team needs upfront.
-This can also help you stay in good standing when it comes to your company’s use policy and avoid discrepancies from piling up.
+This can also help you stay in good standing when it comes to your company’s use policy and prevent discrepancies from piling up.

 7 pitfalls to avoid when using your employer’s credit card